Azaeres/Mellifera/README.md

 Open Economics
 --------------

-1. Representation of money.
-2. Contribution.
+1. Money and wealth.
+2. Contribution, the start of the Monetary Cycle.
-3. Payment and compensation.
+3. Payment and compensation, the end of the Monetary Cycle.
-4. The case for shared surplus.
+4. The case for shared surplus and occupational information.
-5. How to use Mellifera

 Time-trading rules
 ------------------